Hawkynt/Randomizer/Readme.md

   * **Operating System Support**

-    * **Windows**: Windows operating systems provide access to hardware-based randomness through the Cryptography API: Next Generation (CNG) using functions such as [`BCryptGenRandom`](https://learn.microsoft.com/de-de/windows/win32/api/bcrypt/nf-bcrypt-bcryptgenrandom).
+    * **Windows** operating systems provide access to hardware-based randomness through the "Cryptography: Next Generation"-API (CNG) using functions such as [`BCryptGenRandom`](https://learn.microsoft.com/de-de/windows/win32/api/bcrypt/nf-bcrypt-bcryptgenrandom).

       Here’s an example in [C++](https://en.wikipedia.org/wiki/C%2B%2B), using the bcrypt library to generate a 64-Bit number: